UofTCoders/council/course/resources/lecture-halls.md

 - Did they fix NetSupport mass login support?
 - Is NetSupport now available in Ramsay Wright 109?
 - Did they install the packages or do we have to install every time?
-- Luke name of R notebook pacakges
-- Temperature
-- New Rstudio
-- Did they fix NetSupport mass login support?
-- Did they install the packages or do we have to install every time?
 - We should visit and test things out maybe a week or so before the semester starts.
 Especially if we want to do in class surveys.

 # Shared info for both lecture halls